Nihal473/sentiment-analysis/README.md

 a window will pop up with all the stats of the model and after you close the window you will be prompted to enter a movie review:

 **Input**: `Enter a movie review: This movie was amazing!
 The plot was great and the acting was top-notch.`**Output**: `The sentiment of your review is: Positive`

+i didn't upload the csv file because that was too big. make sure you download that from the provided link before using the code